stormpath/express-stormpath/docs/source/protect_api.rst

-We need to place this information somewhere, so that our Express server can make use of it This generator follows a convention: whatever is listed in ``server/config/local.env.js`` will be automaticaly exposed to the environment.
-Open that file and add these properties to the export block, and fill in your values::
+We need to place this information somewhere, so that our Express server can make use of it This generator follows a convention: whatever is listed in ``server/config/local.env.js`` will be automatically exposed to the environment.
+Open that file, add these properties to the export block, and fill in your values::

     module.exports = {